 © Martin Argyroglo

-Five people stand and sit in front of a light blue bus, lit from the right and throwing long batons.
-One plays the cello, another wears a headset and two in the foreground move expressively.
+Seven people stand and sit in front of a light blue bus, lit from the right and casting long shadows.
+One is playing the cello, another is balancing a plastic chair on his nose, and one is reading from a book at the front.

 © Martin Argyroglo